carpentries-incubator/workflows-nextflow/episodes/05-groovy.md

 - "A Nextflow process is an independent task/step in a workflow"
 ---

-# Groovy basic structures and idioms

-Nextflow is a DSL implemented on top of the Groovy programming lang, which in turns is a super-set of the Java programming language.
+Nextflow is a Domain Specific Language (DSL) implemented on top of the Groovy programming lang, which in turns is a super-set of the Java programming language.
 This means that Nextflow can run any Groovy and Java code.
+However, it is not necessary to learn Groovy to use Nextflow DSL.

 ## Printing values